Usub-development/urpc/docs/index.md

 ```

-Always starts with a 32-byte header, followed by an optional payload.
+Always starts with a **28-byte header**, followed by an optional payload.

 ### **Method**